 There are over 14,000 millionaires in Northern Ireland.
-Business Expert Michelle Lestas, host of InBiz at Belfast 89 FM talks to Marty Neill, CEO of Airpos who has raised £3m in investment for his Businesses over the years.
-Michelle and Marty talk about the process and where angle investors these days are potentially looking to invest.
+As host of InBiz at Belfast 89 FM I talk to Marty Neill, CEO of Airpos who has raised £3m in investment for his Businesses over the years.
+Marty and I talk about the process and where angel investors these days are potentially looking to invest.

 [Michelle Lestas]: inbiz at Belfast 89 FM, the feature that’s all about business and for business in and around the city.
 You’re very welcome to today’s feature.